XQC: Well-conditioned Optimization Accelerates Deep Reinforcement Learning: Experiments

 \subsection{XQC scaling behaviour and architecture ablations}

-\Cref{fig:efficiency_and_scaling} colums 3--5 demonstrate \XQC's scaling ability. \XQC improves performance with increasing \UTD at a similar slope to \SIMBA, with a faction of the parameters (\Cref{sec:exp_param_efficiency}).
+\Cref{fig:scaling} colums 1--3 demonstrate \XQC's scaling ability. \XQC improves performance with increasing \UTD at a similar slope to \SIMBA, with a fraction of the parameters (\Cref{sec:exp_param_efficiency}).
 Similarly, \XQC improves or maintains performance with larger and deeper networks.
 These results demonstrate robustness towards different hyperparameters and \XQC's ability to scale stably, enabled by its well-conditioned architectural design.
 This property is desirable since increasing compute always represents a trade-off between sample efficiency and wall-clock or energy.
 It allows practitioners to use their available budget most efficiently.
-To demonstrate the synergy, we ablate each of the three main components of the proposed \XQC architecture: \BN, \WN, and the \CE distributional critic.
-Results for all \NEnvsProprio and 5 seeds are shown in \Cref{fig:efficiency_and_scaling} with per benchmark ablations in \Cref{fig:ablations}.
+For depth scaling, we also ablate the influence of skip connections but find no significant effect for the investigated depths.
+Additionally, we investigate the influence of different batch sizes $\in\{128, 512\}$ compared to the default of $256$, the use of weight decay, and the impact of action repetition.
+Neither of these ablations shows a significant influence on \XQC. \Cref{sec:additional_conditioning} presents additional conditioning experiments for the tested components.
+To demonstrate the synergy between the proposed architectural components, we ablate each of the three main components of the proposed \XQC architecture: \BN, \WN, and the \CE distributional critic.
+Results for all \NEnvsProprio and 5 seeds are shown in \Cref{fig:scaling} with per benchmark ablations in \Cref{fig:ablations}.
 Our analysis confirms that each of the components is vital, especially in the most difficult \DMC-\texttt{hard} and \HB suits.
 The largest drop in performance occurs when switching \BN for \LN.
+We further investigate \LN with half the learning rate, accounting for the increased \ELR of \LN~(See~\Cref{fig:plasticity_metrics}); however, this leads to even worse performance.
+This is in line with our finding that \LN-based architectures show lower performance due to worse conditioning.
 While using a \MSE critic loss has the second most significant influence, the removal of \WN is still substantial, but shows the lowest overall impact.
 In summary, combining each of the three components is vital for \XQC's performance.